 The Education Trust promotes high academic achievement for all students at all levels—pre-kindergarten through college.
 The goal is to close the gaps in opportunity and achievement.
 The guide below gives parents and the public tools to collect and analyze school data to improve student achievement.

-FCTD is a resource designed to support organizations and programs that work with families of children and youth with disabilities.
-FCTD offers a range of information and services on the subject of assistive and instructional technologies for organizations, parents, and educators to provide information that supports each in their efforts to bring the highest quality education to children with disabilities.
+CTD is a resource designed to support organizations and programs that work with families of children and youth with disabilities.
+CTD offers a range of information and services on the subject of assistive and instructional technologies for organizations, parents, and educators to provide information that supports each in their efforts to bring the highest quality education to children with disabilities.

 Learning Disabilities Association of America